Download this example as a Jupyter notebook

 Part: None

 This process can be performed recursively to show a structure of each part that contains SVHCs either directly or indirectly.
-The cells below implement the code above in a function that can be called recursively, and then call it on the wing flap assembly.
+The following cells implement the preceding code in a function that can be called recursively.
+They then call it on the wing flap assembly.

 [7]: